GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

 Next, we assessed how well the fitted models can recursively generate data with the same spatial, temporal and spectral multi-channel characteristics as real MEG data.
-HMMs are an established way for doing unsupervised discovery of multi-channel dynamics in real neuroimaging data, and have been used to characterise the spatial, temporal and spectral characteristics of brain networks in MEG data \citep{rabiner1989tutorial, vidaurre2018discovering}.
+Hidden Markov Models (HMMs) are an established way for doing unsupervised discovery of multi-channel dynamics in real neuroimaging data, and have been used to characterise the spatial, temporal and spectral characteristics of brain networks in MEG data \citep{rabiner1989tutorial, vidaurre2018discovering}.
+All results in this section are obtained using a single sample subject.

 Separately, we trained each model on a single sample subject (with condition embeddings), generated multi-channel data, and then inferred a 12-state HMM, with each state modelling the multi-channel data as a multi-variate Normal (MVN) distribution.
-The number of states was chosen based on previous work \citep{vidaurre2018discovering}.
-Example state time-courses generated from all models are plotted in Figure~\ref{fig:alps} to qualitatively illustrate the differences in the generated dynamics.
-Note that since a separate HMM is trained each time, the states are not matched between models or with the real data.
-States could be matched post-HMM training by looking for similarity in the observation models, but here we opted to plot unmatched state time-courses.
-Since each generated timeseries is different, comparison across state timecourses would not be useful anyway.
+The number of HMM states was chosen based on previous work \citep{vidaurre2018discovering}.
+Note that each recursively generated timeseries will be different, making detailed comparisons of the HMM state time courses across models meaningless.
+However, we can still consider broader differences in the generated dynamics, e.g. the speed of state switching.
+Note that since a separate HMM is trained each time, the states are not automatically matched between models or with the real data.

-We extracted four summary statistics on the inferred state timecourses and compared their distribution over states.
-These statistics are shown across models in Figure~\ref{fig:hmm_stats_all}, alongside those for an HMM trained on the real multi-channel MEG data.
+We extracted four summary statistics on the different inferred state timecourses and compared their distributions over states.
+These are shown across models in Figure~\ref{fig:hmm_stats_all}, alongside those for an HMM trained on the real multi-channel MEG data.
 Across the four summary statistics we can see that the real data has high variance in the distribution over states.
-AR(255) and \texttt{WavenetFullChannelMix} fail to produce data with variable state statistics, and even the mean over states is not captured well. \texttt{WavenetFullChannel} does a great job at capturing the mean of the state distributions, but still produces data with relatively invariant states. \texttt{ChannelGPT2} seems to best capture the distributions across all four statistics, especially for the mean interval and switching rate.
+AR(255) and \texttt{WavenetFullChannelMix} fail to produce data with variable state statistics, and even the mean over states is not captured well. \texttt{WavenetFullChannel} does a great job at capturing the mean of the state distributions, but still produces data with relatively invariant states. \texttt{GPT2MEG} is best at capturing the distributions across all four statistics, especially for the mean interval and switching rate.
 This shows that Transformer-based models can generate data that better matches the HMM-inferred dynamics of real MEG data.